pinterest/querybook/docs_website/docs/configurations/infra_config.md

 You can also add addtional loggers in the event logger plugin.
 See [Add Event Logger guide](../integrations/add_event_logger.md) for more details.

+### Stats Logging

+`STATS_LOGGER_NAME` (optional, defaults to **"null"**): This configures what stats logger to be used.

+    - null: This is the default logger, which does nothing and disregards the logs.
+    - console: This will print the stats logs to the console.
+Could be used for debugging purpose.

+You need to add your own stats logger plugin to use it.
+See [Add Stats Logger guide](../integrations/add_stats_logger.md) for more details.
 ## Authentication

 `AUTH_BACKEND` (optional, defaults to **app.auth.password_auth**): Python path to the authentication file.
 By default Querybook provides: